 Lake Mburo can be visited anytime, with wildlife viewing highlights year-round.
 In the dry seasons (from June to August and December to February), animals gather around rivers and waterholes, and during the wet seasons (March to May and September to November), large numbers can be seen in the open valleys.

-Over 310 bird species have been recorded in Lake Mburo NP.
+Over 310 bird species recorded in Lake Mburo NP.
 This park is the best place in Uganda for acacia-dwelling birds.
 Forest species are also present in Rubanga Forest.
 A bonus for birders is the swamps, in which six papyrus specials are residents, including the spectacular papyrus gonolek and the blue-headed coucal.
 Southern species at the northern limit of their range include the Black-collared barbet and bare-faced go-away bird.
 Migratory birds are present from November to April.

 The birdlife in Lake Mburo is good year-round.
 June and July have the least rain, while March and April have the most rain.
 The heavy rains might result in delays due to impassable roads and slippery hiking trails.
 These can limit your bird-watching time.
 Migratory birds are around from November to April.

 Lake Mburo NP is open year-round, but the Dry seasons from June to August and December to February are the best time for general wildlife viewing as animals gather around the lake and other water sources.
 Wildlife viewing is still ok in the Wet seasons from March to May and from September to November and at this time the park lush and scenic.

 Lake Mburo experiences a mild climate.
 Daily temperatures are around 27°C/81°F, with nightly temperatures of 14°C/57°F on average.
 Rain occurs throughout the year – although June and July get the least amount of rain.
 December through February also tends to be a period of lesser rainfall.